kim-marcel/list-demo/README.md

  - deploy
  - ~~add central error-handling~~
  - logging
- - which database should be used (google cloud datastore, firebase,...)?
+ - ~~which database should be used (google cloud datastore, firebase,...)?~~: Google Cloud Datastore for now!